Flu facts and how to protect yourself

 Don't let the flu get you!

-Both Covid-19 and flu will be circulating at the same time.
-You definitely don’t want to come down with both.
+Both Covid-19 and flu will be around at the same time this winter.
+You don’t want to come down with either – or both.

 What exactly is flu?

 Influenza (flu) is a serious disease caused by a virus.
 It’s not just a bad cold!
-In some cases, flu can develop into something worse.
-On average, flu kills 11,000 people each year.
+Sometimes, flu can develop into something worse and it kills thousands of people each year.

 How it spreads: